![]() ![]() Choose another writer in this calendar: by name: by birthday from the calendar.

 Emile Zola (1840-1902) |

 French novelist and critic, the founder of the Naturalist movement in literature.
-Zola redefined Naturalism as "Nature seen through a temperament."
+Emile Zola redefined Naturalism as "Nature seen through a temperament."
 Among Zola's most important works is his famous Rougon-Macquart cycle (1871-1893), which included such novels as L'Assommoir (1877), about the suffering of the Parisian working-class, Nana (1880), dealing with prostitution, and Germinal (1885), depicting the mining industry.
-Zola's open letter 'J'accuse,' on January 13, 1898, reopened the case of the Jewish Captain, Alfred Dreyfus, sentenced to Devil's Island.
-"I am little concerned with beauty or perfection.
-I don't care for the great centuries.
-All I care about is life, struggle, intensity.
-I am at ease in my generation." (from My Hates, 1866) Emile Zola was born in Paris.
-His father, François Zola, was an Italian engineer, who acquired French citizenship.
-Zola spent his childhood in Aix-en-Provence, southeast France, where the family moved in 1843.
+Zola's open letter 'J'accuse,' on January 13, 1898, reopened the case of the Jewish Captain, Alfred Dreyfus, sentenced to Devil's Island. ". . . she craned her neck, bemused by the sight of the uninterrupted stream of men, animals and carts pouring down the heights of Montmartre and La Chapelle between the two squat tollbooths at the entrance to the city.
+It was like the trampling of a herd of animals, this crowd that would suddenly halt, then spill out in pools across the roadway, this endless procession of labourers on their way to work, carrying their tools on their backs and a loaf of bread under their arms, a throng that poured past, to be sucked into Paris, unceasingly." (from The Drinking Den, translated by Robin Buss, Penguin Books, 2000) Emile Zola was born in Paris.
+His father, François Zola (or Francesco Antonio Giuseppi Maria Zolla), was an Italian engineer, who acquired French citizenship.
+Zola spent his childhood in Aix-en-Provence, southeast France, where the family settled in 1843: his father had been hired by the municipality to build waterworks.
 When Zola was seven, his father died, leaving the family with money problems – Emilie Aubert, his mother, was largely dependent on a tiny pension.
-In 1858 Zola moved with her to Paris.
 In his youth he became friends with the painter Paul Cézanne, who was his class-mate.
-Zola's widowed mother had planned a career in law for him.
+Zola's mother had planned a career in law for him.
 Zola, however, failed his baccalaureate examination – as later did the writer Anatole France, who failed several times but finally passed.
-According to one story, Zola was sometimes so broke that he ate sparrows that he trapped on his window sill.
-Zola began to write under the influence of the romantics.
-Before his breakthrough, Zola worked as a clerk in a shipping firm and then in the sales department of the publishing house of Louis-Christophe-Francois-Hachette.
+According to one story, Zola was sometimes so broke in Paris that he ate sparrows that he trapped on his window sill.
+Before his mother moved in with him, Zola lived with a prostitute called Berthe.
+Zola worked as a clerk in a shipping firm and then in the sales department of the publishing house of Louis-Christophe-Francois-Hachette.
 He also contributed literary columns and art reviews to the Cartier de Villemessant's newspapers.
 Zola supported the struggle of Edouard Manet and the Impressionists; Manet thanked him with a portrait.
 As a political journalist Zola did not hide his antipathy toward the French Emperor Napoleon III, who used the Second Republic as a springboard to become Emperor.
 During his formative years Zola wrote several short stories and essays, 4 plays and 3 novels.
 Zola's name is not usually connected with horror and fantasy, but in 'Le sang' (1864, 'Blood'; 'Veri,' suom.
 Anti Oja, Länsisuomen Työmies, 1904) he stepped into that realm of writing.
 In the eerie tale four soldiers give up their weapons after having visions of blood and suffering.
 This story was collected in Contes à Ninon (1864, Stories for Ninon), which the author himself reviewed under the cover of anonymity.
 When Zola's sordid autobiographical novel La Confession de Claude (1865) was published and attracted the attention of the police, Zola was fired from Hachette.
+In 1870 he married Alexandrine-Gabrielle Meley (1839-1925), with whom he had lived for many years.
+The novelist J.K.
+Huysman described her as "[t]all, olive-skinned, distinguished, with the astonishing coal-black eyes of some Velásquez princess."
+(Zola: A Life by Frederick Brown, 1995, p.
+126) With their maid, Jeanne Sophie Adèle Rozerot (1867-1914), he had two children, Jacques and Denise.
+Managing a double life was not easy for Zola.
+Alexandrine discovered it through an anonymous letter, but she never left him.
 Zola did not much believe in the possibility of individual

 freedom,

-but emphasized that "events arise fatally, implacably, and men, either
+but argued: "Events arise fatally, implacably, and men, either

 with or against their wills, are involved in them.
 Such is the absolute